-(in thousands) Apri 30, 2017 Janu nuary 29, 2017 Deferred tax assets - non-current \$ 9,309 \$ 9,309 Other long-term liabilities 2,171 2,143 Total accrued taxes \$ 11,480 \$ 11,452
+(in thousands) Octob er 29, 2017 January 29, 2017 Deferred tax assets - non-current \$ 9,782 \$ 9,309 Other long-term liabilities 1,270 2,143 Total accrued taxes \$ 11,052 \$ 11,452

-The Company's policy is to include net interest and penalties related to unrecognized tax benefits within the provision for taxes within the Statements of Income.
-The Company had approximately \$0.3 million of net interest and penalties accrued at April 30, 2017 and January 29, 2017.
+The Company's policy is to include net interest and penalties related to unrecognized tax benefits within the "Provision for taxes" in the Statements of Income.
+The Company had approximately \$0.3 million of net interest and penalties accrued at both October 29, 2017 and January 29, 2017, respectively.

 Tax years prior to 2012 (the Company's fiscal year 2013) are generally not subject to examination by the U.S. Internal Revenue Service ("IRS") except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remains open.
-For state returns, the Company is generally not subject to income tax examinations for years prior to 2012 (the Company's fiscal year 2013).
+For state returns, the Company is generally not subject to income tax examinations for calendar years prior to 2012 (the Company's fiscal year 2013).
 The Company has a significant tax presence in Switzerland for which Swiss tax filings have been examined through fiscal year 2016.
 The Company is also subject to routine examinations by various foreign tax jurisdictions in which it operates.

-The Company's regional income (loss) from continuing operations before income taxes is as follows:
+The Company's regional income from continuing operations before taxes and equity in net losses of equity method investments is as follows: